RichardOtter/Genealogy-scripts/RM/Test_External_Files/ReadMe.txt

 *  Copy the program files/folder from the downloaded zip file to the working folder.

 *  Copy the sample config file from the downloaded zip file to the working folder.

 *  Edit the config file in the working folder to tell the utility what to do and where to do it.

-*  Double click the main program .py file to run the utility.
+*  Double click the MainScriptFile .py file to run the utility.

 *  A window titled "Command Prompt" with a black background and white text will appear.
 Some utilities will keep this window open and request commands and information, other utilities will only show the window for a moment, others will have the window displayed for the length of the utility's processing time.

 *  The terminal window will close and a summary report will be displayed in NotePad.

 The above procedure of making a copy of your database and operating on it in the working folder is most prudent when a user is just getting familiar with a new or updated utility.

 Some utilities are read only and do not change the database at all, while others affect only small amount of data.
 Once the user has confidence in the operation of such a low-impact utility, one can start operating directly on the research (production) database, always assuming that at least several known-good backups exist.

-Other utilities that involve more configuration and make larger chnages should always be copied and operated on in a working folder.
+Other utilities that involve more configuration and make larger changes should always operate on databases copied into a working folder.

 *****  Details follow below. *****